Rescoring Sequence-to-Sequence Models for Text Line Recognition with CTC-Prefixes: Results

 Setup \ref{cmp:diaz} which achieves the current best value with a \ac{CER} of 2.75\% also includes a large amount of additional real-world data which is why a direct comparison must be considered as biased.
 Nevertheless, this verifies our observations that including additional data (here the validation set of IAM) further improves the results up to a \ac{CER} of 3.01\% and 2.95\%, for $n_\text{beams}=5$ or 20 (\ref{cmp:ourval:ct-y-y} and \ref{cmp:ourval:ct20-y-y}), respectively.

-The large model of the recent publication of Li et al. \cite{li2021trocr} (\ref{cmp:li:large}) also outperforms our best model, while their base model (\ref{cmp:li:base}) is significantly worse even though this model is already significantly lager (334M vs 24M parameters).
-We expect that the increased model size in cooperation with a improved text synthesising method, as used by \cite{li2021trocr}, explains their further improvements.
+The large model of the recent publication of Li et al. \cite{li2021trocr} (\ref{cmp:li:large}) also outperforms our best model.
+We expect that the increased model size in cooperation with an improved text synthesising method, as used by \cite{li2021trocr}, explains their further improvements.
+In contrast, their base model (\ref{cmp:li:base}) is significantly worse than our best model even though their model is significantly larger (334M vs 24M parameters).
+While our model employs a \ac{LM}, Li et al. use a large decoder which should actually have more capacity for language modelling.
+The benefit of our approach is that our \ac{LM} can be trained separately requiring only text data, which the transformer decoder as part of the full network has to be trained with fully annotated image and text data.